w3c/sync-media-pub/docs-src/pages/caveats.md

 ## Multiple audio files.

-It's theoretically permitted in EPUB Media Overlays to have sync points in the same file referencing different audio files (in practice this isn't seen).
+It's theoretically permitted in EPUB Media Overlays to have sync points in the same SMIL file referencing different audio files (in practice this isn't common).

 ## Non-contiguous audio segments.